Mirage-Zero-Nine/Hammerspoon-Config/README.md

 [What's Hammerspoon](https://www.hammerspoon.org)

-## Brief Introduce of Configurations
+## Brief Configuration Introduction

 ### InputSwitch.lua

-- Change input source automatically.
+- Can automatically switch input source between applications.

-- Based on current window.
+This `.lua` file can automatically switch input source based on current application window.
+For instance, in an IDE window such as Intellij IDEA, input source will be focused in English.
+And in other window, for instance, iMessage, a different language input can be focused alternatively such as Chinese.

+The specific input source can be edited in `InputSwitch.lua`.

 ### MoveMouseBetweenScreen.lua

-- Move mouse to other screen by keystroke.
+- Switch mouse focus between screen by hotkey

-- Default hotkey is `CMD + 1` or `CMD + 2`.
-- Can be edited in file.
+This `.lua` file is made for switching mouse between monitor.
+The default hotkey can be found in file.

 ### MoveWindowBetweenScreen.lua

 - Move application window between screens.

-- Default hotkey is `CMD + 1` or `CMD + 2`.
-- Can be edited in file.
+This `.lua` file is for application window to switch between monitor, similar to previous moving mouse file.

 ### AutoSetWindow.lua

-- Can automatically set window's position and size. (center, left-third, etc.)
-- Will resize window when it is currently focused.
+- Automatically place specific application window when it is focused.

+This `.lua` configuration is for automatically set window size when specific window is currently focused.
+For instance, when switch to 1Password, it will automatically place this application's window into right side of current monitor, with 2/3 proportion of current monitor space taken.